Various Thoughts About My Work

 I put words into their mouths.
 Their

-thoughts are what has come through... at least that
+thoughts are what has come through... at least

-On the rare occasion that my guest would not
+accomplish.
+On the rare occasion that my

-answer my question directly — or at all!
+guest would not answer my question directly

-— I would change my question in the print
+— or at all! — I would change my

-edition so that my guests could answer in the
+question in the print edition so that my guests

-way they saw fit.
-If there were any digressions
+could answer in the way they saw fit.
+If

-or extraneous portions, those were usually omitted,
+those were usually omitted, and any glaring errors

-and any glaring errors were either fixed or explained.
+were either fixed or explained.
+Again, those

-Again, those instances were very rare.
+instances were very rare.

 I did change